-While Meghan Markle is our current royal style icon of the British royalty, Princess Diana was our absolute royal style icon of the 90s, is still visible in the current fashion scene.
-Diana was a trendsetter for pushing the boundaries of royal protocol.
-For example, she was often seen in off-the-shoulder dresses, short dresses showing off her miles-long legs and form-fitting dresses.
-Also, her looks were not complete without a beautiful designer bag on her arm.
-It is therefore not surprising that no fewer than two bags are named after the royal style icon.
+While Meghan Markle is our current royal style icon of the British royalty, Princess Diana was our absolute royal style icon of the 90s.
+Diana was a trendsetter as she pushed the boundaries of royal protocol.
+For example, she was often seen in off-the-shoulder dresses, short dresses showing off her long legs and form-fitting dresses.
+And of course, her looks wouldn't be complete without a beautiful designer bag on her arm.
+It is therefore no surprise that two designer bags are named after the royal style icon.
 Take a look and shop the favourite designer bags of Princess Diana at Designer-Vintage.

 Lana Marks met Princess Diana in a big Washington department store.
 Diana apparently glanced at Lana's bags and immediately fell in love with them.
-She immediately commissioned Lana Marks to design a bag for her.
+She commissioned Lana Marks to design a bag for her.
 The Lana Marks 'Princess Diana bag', with it's stylish top handle, is now an icon itself.
-She would have had this bag in many colours in her collection.
+Apparently, she had many colors of this bag in her collection.
 The two formed a bond and Lana recently revealed that the princess would be on a holiday with her on August 21, 1997, 10 days before Diana died.

 As the most famous Parisian fashion house, Chanel was one of the first foreign labels Diana could wear.
 Thanks to the royal protocol - which normally required her to carry bags and clothing from British designers - the Princess of Wales was allowed to wear Chanel in tribute to her hosts while visiting France.
 According to designer Jayson Brundson, Diana refused to wear Chanel after her divorce with Prince Charles because the CC logo stood for 'Charles & Camilla'.
 As a result, she was no longer spotted with Chanel items.